anywhichway/timewave/README.md

 - If a Period, then the duration is `d.length` milliseonds.

-Durations have computed data members `ms`, `s`, `m`, `h`, `d`, `w`, `mo`, `q`, `y` that return the number of milliseconds, seconds, minutes, hours, days, weeks, months, quarters, and years in the period.
+Durations have computed data members `ms`, `s`, `m`, `h`, `d`, `w`, `mo`, `q`, `y` that return the number of milliseconds, seconds, minutes, hours, days, weeks, months, quarters, and years in the duration.

 ##### Array<D> D.max(D[,D ...])